evernym/q/README.md

 # smtpagent
-an agent that communicates by smtp
+an agent that communicates by smtp.